mainroach/sandbox/needle.js/Readme.md

 ## DISCLAIMER

-*I've only tested this in CHROME 26 beta; I make no warrenties that it works in other browsers / versions
+*I've only tested this in CHROME 26 beta; I make no warranties that it works in other browsers / versions